RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/getting-started-service-mesh.md

   * Check `Import recursively (for multi-module projects)`
   * Name: `cloud-native-workshop-v2m3-labs`

-**Tip**: You can find GIT URL when you click on [GIT URL]({{GIT_URL}}){:target="_blank"} then login with your credentials.
+**Tip**: You can also find your Git URL when you click on [GIT URL]({{GIT_URL}}){:target="_blank"} then login with your credentials.

 ![codeready-workspace-import]({% image_path codeready-workspace-import.png %}){:width="700px"}

-The projects are imported now into your workspace and is visible in the project explorer.
+The project will be imported into your workspace and visible in the project explorer.

 CodeReady Workspaces is a full featured IDE and provides language specific capabilities for various project types.
-In order to enable these capabilities, let's convert the imported project skeletons to a Maven projects.
+In order to enable these capabilities for this Java-based Maven app, let's convert the imported project to a Maven project.
 In the project explorer, right-click on each project and then click on **Convert to Project** continuously.

 ![codeready-workspace-convert]({% image_path codeready-workspace-convert.png %}){:width="500px"}